 To minimize scrolling, we will repeat the figures.

 PROPOSITION 1.
 PROBLEM

 This first proposition shows not only how to draw an equlateral triangle.
-It proves that since one can be constructed, then equilateral triangles exist.
+It proves that since we can construct one, then equilateral triangles exist logically.
 See the Commentary on the Definitions.

 The following is a guide to the rhetoric.

 The general statement of a proposition is called its enunciation.
 The enunciation of this proposition appears in italics in line 1.
 It states what is given and what we must conclude or do.

 Following the enunciation is the setting-out, line 2.
 Here, we apply what is given to a specific figure.
 Following that is the specification, line 3.
 Here, with regard to that figure we state specifically what we are required to prove or do.

 Finally, we have the closing.
 In the closing we refer back to the enunciation and we confirm what we have done or shown.
 Lines 18 through 20 are the closing.

 A problem traditionally closed with the Latin Quod erat faciendum, literally, Which was to be done, abbreviated Q.E.F.
 A theorem closed with Quod erat demonstrandum, Which was to be proved, abbreviated Q.E.D.
 We will begin to use those closings shortly.